This video guides you through to airport check point process.

 Now you have a picture of what it takes to perform unicompartmental knee replacement successfully.
 Training, background and skills are important.
 But constant practice and experience are even more important.
 This is how you test whether the surgeon is better or not, this is what separates a best surgeon from the better or the good.
 With this, it is helpful if you look into the track record of the surgeon and see how many times has he done this type of surgery and what is his success rate.
 To be sure, you can go directly to a knees-only surgeon.

 Knees-only surgeons are focused on treating knee injuries and other related problems.
 Their training is highly specialized.
 But again, not all knees-only surgeons are the same although they may have the same level of training and background.
 What sets a great doctor apart is his experience.
 We again emphasize the importance of experience when you choose a surgeon to perform a unicompartmental knee replacement or any knee surgery for that matter.
-The surest way to a successful procedure and fast recovery is through an experienced knees-only surgeon.
+The surest way to a successful procedure and fast recovery is through an experienced knees-only surgeon in Arizona.

 If you are in need of one, you don’t need to go far.
 Contact TarlowKnee today and schedule your appointment.